PatrickHenryGarcia/SNP-SeekChatBot/README.md

    ```

 5. Ask your questions and receive answers with file citations.
+6. In case you want to try a new assistant, use a tempereature = 0 and upload the files you want in the RAG part of the openAI assistant in the playground.

 ## Purpose

-This project was developed as part of a research presentation to explore how AI can be used to support bioinformatics platforms like SNP-Seek.
+This mini special project was developed as part of a research presentation to explore how AI can be used to support bioinformatics platforms like SNP-Seek.
 It aims to make genomic tools more accessible by improving user support through AI-enhanced interaction.

 ## Author